griffithlab/immuno_gcp_wdl_manuscript/Preparing_references.md

 # Preparing References README

 There are dozens of input files needed for these pipelines.
 These include things like reference genomes, aligner indices, gene annotations, and known variants.
 This guide aims to be a comprehensive walkthrough of where to find those files and/or how to create them.
-Code snippets are included for human, using GRCh38 and Ensembl version 113.
+Code snippets are included for human build GRCh38 and Ensembl version 113.

-To create these files yourself, follow the links below, each labelled with key pipelines for which they're needed-

-* Alignment
-* Germline variant calling
-* Somatic variant calling (exome/WGS)
-* RNAseq (bulk)

 Before running any snippets, make a directory where you'd like this cache to be stored, and set the `BASEDIR` variable to point to it:

 ```
-#BASEDIR=/path/to/annotation_data_grch38_ens113
-BASEDIR=/storage1/fs1/mgriffit/Active/griffithlab/gc2596/k.singhal/immuno_manuscript/preparing_references/annotation_data_grch38_ens113
+BASEDIR=/path/to/annotation_data_grch38_ens113
 ```

 ## Reference genome